Vitae

 Executive Positions in academic, professional, administrative, business organizations or boards

-2009- present International Association of Media and Communication Research, Vice Chair, Policy Task Force
+2009- 2012 International Association of Media and Communication Research, Vice Chair, Policy Task Force

 1999-2005 Association of Internet Researchers, Executive Committee